-You took the leap and invested in a mastermind group.
-Now it’s your turn on the hot seat.
-How do you prepare so that you get the most out of your moment in the spotlight?
-That’s the question we are answering today.
-Let’s start with some basic terminology so that we’re all on the same page.
+It's your turn on the mastermind group hot seat.
+How do you get the most out of your moment in the spotlight?
+Let's start with some basic terminology so we're all on the same page.

 What is a Mastermind Group?

-A mastermind group is a peer-to-peer mentoring concept where group members learn and solve problems based on input from other members of the group.
-The idea was initially introduced in Napoleon Hill’s book “The Laws of Success,” and expanded upon in his more well-known work “Think and Grow Rich.”
+A mastermind group is a peer-to-peer mentoring concept where group members learn and solve problems based on input from other group members.
+The idea was initially introduced in Napoleon Hill's book “The Laws of Success” and expanded upon in his more well-known work “Think and Grow Rich.”

 While a facilitator may have significant experience to draw on, a mastermind group is not the same as group coaching, although some companies use the term interchangeably.
 These are peers with diverse expertise helping each other.
 There isn't one “guru” who supposedly holds all the answers.

 Many mastermind groups use a “hot seat” format to help organize meetings.
 If you are in the hot seat, all eyes are on you.
-This is the time to bring out the issues you are facing as well as get feedback on plans you might have.
+This is the time to bring out the issues you are facing and get feedback on plans you might have.
 In large mastermind groups, you may only occasionally get this opportunity but will have more people giving you feedback.
-In smaller ones, you will be on the hot seat frequently but will have fewer people to provide you with feedback.
+In smaller ones, you will be on the hot seat frequently but will have fewer people to give you feedback.

 Having several other people focused on helping you achieve your goals can be the turning point in your business or life, but you must spend a little time preparing if you are to make the most of this opportunity.
 If you don't know what you want to get out of your time in front of the group, neither will any of the others in the room.

-How Do I Prepare for the Hot Seat?
+How Do I Prepare for my Mastermind Hot Seat?

 It can be intimidating the first time you are in the hot seat, but you can dramatically improve your results and decrease your nervousness by spending a little time preparing.
 Here are a few questions to ask yourself to help determine what you want to discuss.